technology, including medical technology, would continue to improve;

 the economy would remain peaceful and prosperous throughout the many decades of a large population's extended lifespans.

-Poul Anderson always recognised more sharply than Niven that life is not always easy and comfortable.
+Poul Anderson always recognized more sharply than Niven that life is not always easy and comfortable.

 No comments: